 |275 m||Straight line||Easy|

-The Shoreline Trail is located in the Shirleys Bay area, a provincially significant wetland and the largest marshland in the Greenbelt.
-The Shoreline Trail is a popular destination for observing shorebirds.
-It links the Greenbelt with the Ottawa River.
+The Shoreline Trail, located in the Shirleys Bay area, is a provincially significant wetland and the largest marshland in the Greenbelt.
+The Shoreline Trail which borders the Ottawa River is a popular destination for observing shorebirds.

 - Free.
 Year-round.